 The R/T has an exclusive R/T Tow N Go package.
 It gives the SUV the ability to tow up to 8,700 pounds.
 The package includes a long list of things, including a performance exhaust, wide-body flares, active noise canceling, an integrated trailer brake controller, and a Class IV trailer hitch.
 Automatic headlamp leveling is also included in this package.
 Without this package equipped, models with the 5.7L engine can tow up to 7,400 pounds.

-Compare the 2022 Dodge Durango R/T vs Citadel Trim Level.
+Compare the R/T vs Citadel Trims.
 What is the difference?

 The Citadel is quite a bit more luxurious.
 It goes back to the V6 engine as standard, but it is available with the 5.7L V8 for a few extra thousand dollars.
 If buyers stick with the V6, the Citadel costs around $2,000 more than the R/T. This model loses the performance-oriented features of the R/T, such as the sport-tuned suspension.